Getting in shape for hiking can be a challenge, here are three easy steps.

 What is Hiking Fitness?

 There are different kinds of fitness being fit to run the comrades is not the same as being fit to climb Kilimanjaro.
-It is not to say that if you can complete the comrades that you would be able to climb Kilimanjaro.
+It is not to say that if you can complete the comrades you would be able to climb Kilimanjaro.
 You also won’t be following the same exercise program.

 Hiking fitness can help to prevent injuries and you can do longer hikes without fatiguing.